ethereum-optimism/design-docs/protocol/interoperable-ether-transfers.md

 # Summary

-New functionality is introduced to the `ETHLiquidity` contract that enables it to facilitate cross-chain `ETH` transfers to a specified recipient.
+New functionality is introduced to the `SuperchainWETH` contract that enables it to facilitate cross-chain `ETH` transfers to a specified recipient.

 # Problem Statement + Context